Rare rhino calf born at Lion Country Safari on World Rhino Day

 During the 1970s, this species was teetering on the edge of extinction with less than 1,000 individuals left on the planet.
 Today, thanks to multi-national collaborative breeding and protection efforts, there are an estimated 20,000 white rhinos.

-Lion Country Safari is home to 14 White Rhinos – 11 females and 3 males and is a proud participant of the White Rhinoceros Species Survival Plan (SSP), a program of the Associations of Zoos and Aquariums (AZA).
+Lion Country Safari is home to 14 White Rhinos -- 11 females and three males -- and is a proud participant of the White Rhinoceros Species Survival Plan, a program of the Associations of Zoos and Aquariums.